 In Mrs Dalloway, the past is not finished, it is vividly alive in the present, constantly triggered and replayed from different perspectives.
 The fluidity of our experience of time is the essence of the book: ‘the moment of this June morning, on which was the pressure of all the other mornings’.
 Woolf’s original title was The Hours, which Michael Cunningham used for his own 1998 novel inspired by Mrs Dalloway.

-The latest writer to tackle the novel is Hal Coase, whose experimental stage production consists of a five-strong ensemble and is currently playing at the Arcola Theatre in London.
+One writer to have tackled the novel is Hal Coase, whose 2018 experimental stage production consisted of a five-strong ensemble and played at the Arcola Theatre in London.
 There have, before this, been two films, a novel, a ballet and an animation.
 Alongside Orlando, Woolf’s 1928 novel, it has attracted more reinventions than any of her other works.

 The challenge for any adaptation is this: it is not what happens to the characters that is key, but how they respond within themselves to each moment or encounter.
 Woolf evokes the very experience of being alive through a ceaseless poetic chain of thoughts, responses and memories as the narrative shifts between the world within and the world outside.
 In an essay on the novel, Hermione Lee quotes from Woolf’s correspondence with the painter Jacques Raverat while she was writing Mrs Dalloway.
 Raverat wrote that it was not possible to represent the way our minds respond to an idea or experience in a linear narrative.
 Woolf responded that it’s the job of a writer to go beyond ‘the formal railway line of sentence’ and to show how people ‘feel or think or dream […] all over the place’.
 How can an adaptation recreate that effect?